 - There have been reports of bone disorders including osteopenia and osteoporosis (thinning of the bone) and fractures.
-Check with your physician or pharmacist if you are on long-term anti-epileptic medication, have a history of osteoporosis or take steroids - Inflammation of the kidney (tubulointerstitial nephritis), or inflammation of both the kidney and the eye (tubulointerstitial nephritis and uveitis syndrome) - nightmares - Decreased effectiveness of the immune system due to low levels of antibodies called immunoglobulins in the blood, which help protect against infection - Red nodules or patches on the skin (pseudolymphoma).
+Check with your physician or pharmacist if you are on long-term anti-epileptic medication, have a history of osteoporosis or take steroids - Inflammation of the kidney (tubulointerstitial nephritis), or inflammation of both the kidney and the eye (tubulointerstitial nephritis and uveitis syndrome) - nightmares - Decreased effectiveness of the immune system due to low levels of antibodies called immunoglobulins in the blood, which help protect against infection.